Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 See how much you might have to shell out in closing costs when you buy or sell a home in this state.

-The average closing cost in South Dakota is $2,159 after taxes, or approximately 1.08% to 2.16% of the final home sale price.
+According to data from ClosingCorp, the average closing cost in South Dakota is $2,159 after taxes, or approximately 1.08% to 2.16% of the final home sale price.

 Closing cost stats in South Dakota